 855 S. Grand Ave.
 Los Angeles, CA 90017 | map

 L.E.
-Behymer, well-known L.A. impresario, was running the place in 1915 when it had an early film booking that played with a 15 piece orchestra.
+Behymer, well-known L.A. impresario, was running the place in 1915 when it had this booking of the film "Battle Cry of Peace" that played with a 15 piece orchestra.
 Thanks to Ken McIntyre for finding the ad that appeared in the December 25, 1915 issue of the L.A.
-Express for a post on the private Facebook group Photos of Los Angeles.
+Express for a post on the private Facebook group Photos of Los Angeles

 The L.A.
 Philharmonic played their first season here in 1919 before moving to the Temple Theatre, which they re-christened the Philharmonic Auditorium.
 Perhaps one of the stranger events to have graced the Embassy stage was a 1960 program featuring keynote speaker Adolphe Menjou plus six horses and their riders a few days prior to the Veterans' Day cross-country ride celebrating the 100th anniversary of the Pony Express.
 Thanks to Roberta Tuthill for that story.